DavidObando/OpenAISDKTutorial/OpenAISDKTutorial/Readme.md

 If you want more deterministic results, consider using structured output.
 This is useful for obtaining specific types of results.

 1. Switch to the [step4](https://github.com/TsuyoshiUshio/OpenAISDKTutorial/tree/step4) branch.
 See the [commit](https://github.com/your-repo/OpenAISDKTutorial/commit/step4).
+2. Implement the structured output.
+Modify the definition/implementation as you wish.

 ## Step 5.
 Managing Tokens